RAJASEKHARRAGIRI/rrs-expense-manager-app/README.md

-# Daily Expense Tracker System
+# RRS Daily Expense Tracker System

 ## Overview
 It doesn't matter how much money you earn, what matters is how much you save.
 Use RRS Expenses Manager to track your expenses & it is simple way to manage your personal finances.